sajmoni/muncher/README.md

 ### Multiple output sprite sheets

 Try to only use one output spritesheet for as long as possible.
 This is better for performance reasons.
-If your spritesheet becomes too big, try to divide it by layer in your game.
+If your spritesheet becomes too big, try to separate it by layer in your game.
 For example, 'background' and 'foreground'.
 In that case, you can add multiple muncher commands to a script and execute that one.

-For example:
+Example:

 `./munch.sh`